Student Code of Conduct

 Any form of physical violence or sexual misconduct (as described in the school's Child Protection Policy) is not acceptable.
 Minor incidents of physical violence (hitting, kicking, pushing) will result in the student being suspended from school for a partial or full day.
 Serious incidents of violence or sexual misconduct may result in the student being expelled from school permanently and/or criminal proceedings.

-Bullying is any written, verbal or physical act or gesture that is intended to inflict injury, violence or the fear of injury or violence upon another individual.
+Bullying is any persistent or repeated written, verbal or physical act or gesture that is intended to inflict injury, violence or the fear of injury or violence upon another individual.
 Bullying can take the form of threats, intimidation, harassment (verbal, physical or sexual), extortion, expressions of hate, and physical harm.